 - School of Health Sciences: Dr Pammi Raghavendra 8201 3426

 - School of Nursing & Midwifery: Ms Didy Button 8201 3312

 - School of Medicine: Prof Hugh Grantham 8201 7914

 - Social & Behavioural Sciences: Assoc Prof Janet McIntyre 8201 2075

 - Science and Engineering: Mr David Hobbs 8201 3167, Dr Paul Gardner-Stephen 8201 3730

 Library Contact Officer

 Ms Miranda Morfey: 8201 7908.
 See the Library Services for Students with Disabilities web page for further information.

 Equal Opportunity Contact Officers

 Information about the Equal Opportunity Contact Officer network is available on the contact officers page at the Equal Opportunity website.
-The EOU is responsible for policy development and advice on matters relating to women, people with disabilities, and race issues and handles queries relating to discrimination and harassment.

 Students who wish to apply for adjustments to teaching or assessment methods on the basis of a disability should see the Guidelines for Reasonable Adjustment to Assessment and Teaching Methods for Students with Disabilities which are included in the Student Related Policies and Procedures Manual.